Puerto Rico's Internet Voting Plan Threatens Election Security: ACLU

 Civil liberties advocates are ringing alarm bells over this plan to shift voting online, warning that the move threatens election security and voting rights.

-The American Civil Liberties Union and its Puerto Rico chapter urged the island's governor, Wanda Vázquez, to veto a bill containing the internet voting plan.
+The American Civil Liberties Union and its Puerto Rico chapter urged the island's governor, Wanda Vázquez, to veto a bill containing the Internet voting plan.

 "There is no secure way to hold elections online," they wrote in a letter to the governor on Wednesday.